Threats and conservation

 Protection and surveillance of the nest sites is of extreme importance to prevent illegal disturbance or nest robbing.
 All nest sites are a closely guarded secret to minimise the danger.
 The population is so small that any nest losses would have a direct impact on the population.

 Because the birds range over extensive areas, it is difficult to protect their habitat.
-This is best done through general land use policies for coastal areas that include a provision for the birds and ensure that key feeding and nesting requirements are not compromised.
+This is best done through general land use policies for coastal areas which include a provision for the birds and ensure that key feeding and nesting requirements are not compromised.